schnoddelbotz/writing/README.md

   And the bitmap is, per pixel on screen, a set of RED GREEN and BLUE values, yielding ONE color dot per combination.
   Sorry.
 This does not belong in here.
 Must review.
-- So graphical TEXT EDITORS: SublimeText, NotePad, NotePad++, TextMate, TextWrangler, BBEdit, ...
+- So graphical TEXT EDITORS: SublimeText, NotePad, NotePad++, TextMate, TextWrangler, BBEdit, nedit (Nirvana Editor, OLD), ...
 - Graphical "document editors": Libre Office, Microsoft Word, ...

 What I called document editors above are the WYSIWYG tools as of today.
 Using them is NOT wrong, especially if you already KNOW them.

 If you start from scratch, there are several reasons to go for pure text editors:
 1. Revisioning.
-The graphical text editors all produce binary file formats, which are plain shit to put under version control.
+The graphical document editors all produce binary file formats, which are plain shit to put under version control.
 Version control tools like GIT do not only provide a life long change history of your documents, but also serve as constant BACKUP.
 You CAN put binary files on git,